 - 38. In calculating qualified revenue, the QLP must make reasonable efforts to ensure that the reported value of its qualified revenue is accurate both within a year and in aggregate across years.
-This includes, but is not limited to: - 38.1 when a change in accounting practices impacts on when revenues or costs are recognised, the QLP must make reasonable efforts to ensure that the affected qualified revenue is disclosed in the year that the change in accounting policy is made, or failing that in the year when the revenue or cost is first recognised; and
+This includes, but is not limited to: - 38.1 when a change in accounting practices impacts on when revenues or costs are recognised, the QLP must make reasonable efforts to ensure that the affected qualified revenue is disclosed in the year that the change in accounting policy is made, or failing that in the year when the revenue or cost is first recognised; and - 38.2 when a QLP with a statutory year end other than 30 June makes estimates as to which of two TDL financial years an item of revenue (or cost) should be recognised in, then the QLP must make reasonable efforts to ensure that a revenue (or cost) item, if not recognised in the first of the two TDL financial years, is recognised in the later of the two TDL financial years, regardless of how it is recognised for other purposes. - 39.
+For the avoidance of doubt, paragraph 38.2 may result in the timing recognition of revenue or input costs for TDL purposes being different to that used for statutory reporting under NZ GAAP or other reporting requirements.

-&lt;sup>49 These accounting practices are specific to these instructions and the calculation of qualified revenue for TDL purposes.
+These accounting practices are specific to these instructions and the calculation of qualified revenue for TDL purposes.
 This should not be taken as guidance for compliance with any other notice, determination or other requirements issued by the Commission.